 Question: Can students with a F-1 visa continue to receive payments from their own businesses after their one year of post-completion OPT?

 Answer: Generally, no. During their 12 months of initial OPT F-1 students may be self-employed and manage their own businesses.
 However, the 24-month STEM extension precludes self-employment and continuance of payments from Davidson College in any form.
+International students are encouraged to consult with an immigration attorney about their options for entrepreneurship beyond the initial 12 months of OPT.

 Sebastian Charmot (’22) + Oğuzhan Çölkesen (’22)